CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 In addition, this repository also contains a demo pipeline that applies LDA (a topic modelling technique) to a toy (textual) data set.

-* the data set: 6,000 abstracts of scientific articles downloaded from https://arxiv.org (hosted by Cornell University)
+The data set: 6,000 abstracts of scientific articles downloaded from https://arxiv.org (hosted by Cornell University)

-* the topic modelling technique: Latent Dirichlet Allocation (LDA)

 How to execute the pipeline
 ---------------------------